40843245/OOXML/Word/structure/Appendix 1 -- xml tag in Document.md

     </w:r>
 ```

 it defines a run.
-In the run, it defines a field character which is marked as the start of the field.
+It acts as the marker that divides the "how to calculate/display" part of the field from the "currently displayed value" part.

 + In